PierrunoYT/rubiks-cube-3d/README.md

 - **Color Picker Tool**: Select colors and click on cube faces to customize them
 - **Solution Finder**: Get step-by-step instructions to solve the cube
   - Shows each move in standard notation (R, L', U, etc.)
+  - **Visual indicators** show which layer to turn and in which direction with animated arrows
   - Execute moves one at a time or auto-solve
   - Works with scrambled and manually manipulated cubes
 - **Move Tracking**: Displays move counter and enables solve functionality